 This post may contain affiliate links.
 Please read our disclosure policy.

-If you love Crumbl cookies, you need to try these Super chocolatey Crumbl Dirt Cake Cookies, CRUMBL Chocolate Cake Cookies copycat recipe and also the Copycat chewy Crumbl Dulce de leche cookies.
+If you love Crumbl dupes, try my Crumbl Dirt Cake Cookies, CRUMBL Chocolate Cake Cookies and Crumbl Dulce de leche cookies next!

 Here are the ingredients you will need to make these Crumbl dark dream cookies.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.